 Intent on honoring the legacy of the Second Family, Wilson had matching marble headstones placed in its small cemetery where 30 of his fellow Shakers were buried.
 And on his death, that cemetery became his final resting place.

-Although he remained responsible for the property he was leaving behind, he accepted appointment as Elder at the Church Family.
-He served in that capacity from 1894 until his death in 1907.
+Although he remained responsible for the property he was leaving behind, in April 1894 he accepted appointment as Elder at the Church Family, succeeding Elder Abraham Perkins.
+He served in that capacity until his death in 1907.